jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 ==How does the Internet work?==

 - The internet is a complex system comprised of computers being physically connected together and communicating through a set of standard protocols.
 - Computers are connected together using Ethernet cables or wireless wifi networks into Local Area Networks (LANs) via hubs or switches.
 The Ethernet protocol helps to send information along these cables between computers.
 LANs are to other networks through modems and routers.
-The Router acts as a 'gateway' for each LAN to the other networks connected together, and the modem is used to transmit the data between routers from 1 network to another (sometimes over great distances like under the ocean from 1 continent to another).
+The Router acts as a 'gateway' for each LAN to the other networks connected together, and data is transmitted between routers from 1 network to another (sometimes over great distances like under the ocean from 1 continent to another).
 The information sent between computers is structured in specific ways to contain some Application information (like an HTTP request), some Transport information related to reliability/integrity/etc information, some Internet information like a network address (IP), and some Link information like a MAC address for a device.
 This information allows a request from a single computer to travel out across a network of networks and to its final destination (e.g., an HTTP server that can respond to the request).

 ---

 30
 ==What is a MAC address and what is its role in network communication?==

+- MAC stands for Media Access Control.
-- A MAC address is (theoretically) a unique identifier assigned to every physical device that can connect to a network (i.e., that has a Network Interface Card [NIC]).
-MAC addresses are comprised of several digits where the first section of digits are assigned to each device manufacturer by the IANA.
+- A MAC address is (theoretically) a unique identifier assigned to every physical device that can connect to a network (i.e., any device that has a Network Interface Card [NIC]).
+MAC addresses are comprised of 6 groups of 2 hexadecimal digits, where the first section of digits are assigned to each device manufacturer by the IANA.
+Generally speaking, MAC addresses are 'flat' as opposed to hierarchical (like IP addresses) and so are only used in point-to-point communication in networks (e.g., from 1 device to a switch or that switch to a router).
 - The MAC address is used to identify a particular device within a LAN so that information sent in Frames within a network can be sent to specific, desired devices.

 ---